 The sun causes damage to the skin by its various forms of ultraviolet (UV) radiation.
 UVA and UVB are the most common forms you’ll hear about.
 UVA is important in Aging, sunburns and skin cancer.
 Its intensity is more consistent throughout the day and time of year.
 UVA is the culprit involved in tanning beds and tends to penetrate the skin to a deeper level than UVB.

 The sun is responsible for up to 90 percent of premature aging.
 The skin becomes thinner, is less able to repair damage, and has more collagen breakdown.
 Melanocytes, the pigmented cells in the skin, increase in size causing freckles, moles, and age spots.
 Strength and elasticity of the skin decreases which leads to wrinkles.
+One of the best anti-aging products is actually sunscreen.

 B is for Bad

 UVB is the Bad type of ultraviolet radiation.
 It is the type responsible for sun burns as it affects the epidermis, the top layer of skin.
-It is most responsible for causing skin cancer.
+UVB is most responsible for causing skin cancer.
 It has been proven that the higher frequency and intensity of sun burns before the age of 18 adversely contributes to skin cancer occurrence.
 UVB is most intense during the hours of 10 am and 2 pm during the summer.

 C is for Cover